-George Ropes, born in Salem, Massachusetts, on 15 May 1788, was a deaf mute.
-He was one of nine children of a sea captain, George Ropes, Sr., and Seethe (Millet) Ropes and had one sister who suffered from the same affliction as he.
+George Ropes was born in Salem, Massachusetts, on May 15, 1788.
+Ropes, who was deaf and used a form of sign language to communicate, was one of nine children of a sea captain, George Ropes Sr., and Seethe (Millet) Ropes.
 The artist lived in Salem almost his entire life, except for the years 1798 to 1801, when his father decided to try his hand at farming in Orford, New Hampshire.
-He was apparently not successful and brought his family back to Salem.
+He was apparently not successful and brought the family back to Salem.

-In mid 1807 Captain Ropes died at sea, leaving George, Jr., to support the family.
-To supplement his income, he took up sign and carriage painting, yet he continued to produce marine views and landscapes as well as paintings documenting events in Salem history.
-George Rope's career was cut short by consumption, which took his life, at the age of thirty, on 24 January 1819.
+In mid-1807 Captain Ropes died at sea, leaving George Jr. to support the family.
+To supplement his income, he took up sign and carriage painting, yet he continued to produce seascapes and landscapes as well as paintings documenting events in Salem’s history.
+George Ropes’s career was cut short by consumption, which took his life on January 24, 1819, at the age of 30.

-Many of Ropes' paintings have remained in Salem, where he is represented in the collections of the Peabody Museum and the Essex Institute.
+Many of Ropes’s paintings have remained in Salem, where he is represented in the collection of the Peabody Essex Museum.
 His most successful works are treasured for their historical accuracy and wealth of minute detail.
-[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Bentley, William.
 The Diary of William Bentley (1784-1819).
 Salem, Massachusetts, 1905-1914.